-- 1. Supply power into the module through the circuit board in which the module is embedded. - 2.
-Update or set the authentication data, KEK, DEK and HMAC Key by the following personalization procedures when the module is accessed for the first time. - a.
+1. Supply power into the module

+- 2. Update or set the authentication data, KEK, DEK and HMAC Key by the following personalization procedures when the module is accessed for the first time. - a.
 Log in as the CO role with the factory setting CO authentication data.
 Use the Login service. - b.
 Replace a default KEK with a unique KEK.
 Use the KEK Management service. - c.
 Change the CO and User authentication data.
 Use the Operator Management service. - d.
 Transfer DEK to FPGA.
 Use the DEK Management service. - e.
 Transfer HMAC Key to FPGA.
 Use the HMAC Key Management service. - f.
 Close the Login session.
 Use the Logout service.